Keighley railway station: History

 Keighley station was first opened by the Leeds and Bradford Extension Railway (LBER), on a site slightly further up the line in March 1847.
 The volume of traffic over the original level crossing in the town, prompted the Midland Railway, which had absorbed the LBER, to spend £60,000 in 1876 building the road bridge immediately to the north of where the present station is located.
 A new station was built south of this bridge in 1883–1885, designed by Charles Trubshaw who was a Midland Railway architect.

-Keighley is also the northern terminus of the Keighley & Worth Valley Railway.
+It is also the northern terminus of the Keighley & Worth Valley Railway (K&WVR).
 This is a heritage branch line railway run by volunteers that was originally built by the Midland Railway and opened in 1867.
 Closed to British Railways' passenger traffic in 1962, it was reopened by the K&WVR Preservation Society six years later and is now a popular tourist attraction.

 Trains on the Great Northern Railway's Queensbury lines to and also served Keighley from 1882 until closure in May 1955.